Shweit/ChestSorter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[BUG]"
+title: ''
-labels: Bug
+labels: bug
-assignees: Shweit
+assignees: ''

 ---